tomerfiliba/tomerfiliba.github.io/blog/_scrap/Wizard-Toolkit.md

 runners.
 Since our business logic is only exposed to the returned dictionary, we can use a dialog runner that actually displays nothing and returns a scripted scenario.
 We can even go
-further: because our business logic "talks" in high-level primitives like `Choice`, we can compute the Cartesian product of all choice-space and run through each of them.
+further: because our business logic "talks" in high-level primitives like `Choice`, we can compute the Cartesian product of all choices and run through each of them.
 We can show that we've covered all paths!
-And we can do this automatically... no more need for QA monkeys to hit buttons and keep logs of their progress.
+And we can do this automatically... no more need for people to hit buttons and keep logs of their progress.

 Anyway, I just wanted to show that it's feasible.